vb690/approx_incentive_salience/README.md

 1. **Data Preparation**
 Given a number of different datasets coming from various contexts (here different videogames) and a set of behavioural features the `data_preparation` script will first pre-process each dataset seprately, then create targets as the lead-1 version of each feature, concatenate all the the datasets in a single one, shuffle and splitting it in a tuning and validation set (making sure to not disrupt the sequential nature of the data) and finally storing the datasets as numpy arrays of size `(batch_size, sequence_len, n_features)`.
 Each element in a batch correspond to a single user while `sequence_len` is the number of available sessions for that specific user.
 Here `sequence_len` has to be consistent within a batch but can vary freely between batches.
 This process of batch creation was repeated for all the model's inputs (i.e. behavioural and context features).
 3. **Models Optimization**
-Given a number of different trainable models (here ElasticNet, MultilayerPerceptron and our architecture) the `model_optimization` script will tune their hyperparametrs using the procedure highlighted in the **Hyper-parameters Tuning** section.
+Given a number of different trainable models (here ElasticNet, MultilayerPerceptron and our architecture) the `model_optimization` script will search for the best hyperparametrs using the tuning data and the procedure highlighted in the **Hyper-parameters Tuning** section.
 The optimization can be initiated calling the `tune` method of a model

 ```python
 from tensorflow.keras.callbacks import EarlyStopping